Shantonu-Acharjee/ShadhinAi.com/ReadMe.md

 - cheek custom slag
 - if title slag is not avable avable it show to provide custom slug
 - update post page tage not workong
+- only admin can post user can comment user post should be aproveable
+- comment section link will not follow/working
+- I can't follow myself
+- have to add most view post / most propular post